When do I need a permit?

 How do I apply?

-- Download the application form.
-Fill it out and save it to your hard drive to upload when submitting your application.
+- Download the Application Form Fill it out and save it to your hard drive to upload when submitting your application.
 You can only upload PDF, JPEG, JPG documents.

 - Read our permit user guide to help with submitting an online application, creating a new login and resetting your password.

-- Click here to submit your application online.
+- Submit your application online.

 - You will be notified once an assessment has been completed.